In the High Peaks

 This summer I also plan to read another book that's on the Scott shortlist.
 That's The Pretender by Jo Harkin.

-I'm also reading Things We Never Say by Elizabeth Strout and have started The Black Death by Thomas Asbridge, a work of history.
+I'm also reading The Things We Never Say by Elizabeth Strout and have started The Black Death by Thomas Asbridge, a work of history.